STBRR/AndroidHacking/ReversingAndroidApps.md

 	- Run the following: `[...]/build-tools/34.0.0/zipalign -p -f -v 4 ./dist/<apktool_build>.apk aligned.apk`
 	- Run the following: `[...]/build-tools/34.0.0/apksigner sign --ks ./research.keystore ./aligned.apk`

+# Decompiling Android Applications

+## Introduction to Decompiling

+Because of features such as reflection.
+Java applications generally retain all their symbols.

+Also because the Dalvik bytecode is relatively high-level, it contains a lot of information on the structure and control flow of classes.
+This means that we can get a very good results when decompiling Android applications.

+However for this reason it is also very popular for developers to **obfuscate** Android applications, so you will often see obfuscated apps in the wild.

+## Installing JADX

+This can be installed via. the GitHub [repo](https://github.com/skylot/jadx?tab=readme-ov-file#download)

+## Getting started with JADX

+We'll mainly use the `jadx-gui` which can directly import APKs so that we do **not** need to extract the APK with `apktool` first.

+JADX directly decompiles into Java and makes navigation through the application very easy.
+To find the entry-point into an application we can double-click the class in the `AndroidManifest.xml` to follow its declaration.

+### Challenge

+- Challenge Question: _Can you find the first password required to unlock the application?_
+- Challenge Solution:
+	1. Open the `.apk` in `jadx-gui`
+	2. View `AndroidManifest.xml`
+	3. Examine the code in `MainActivity`

+## Resolving String Resources

+Strings in Android applications are often not hard-coded, but instead packed into resources.
+When reviewing if you see code such as `R.id` or `R.string` it means that a resource is loaded from the resource directory or the `resources.asrc` file

+The best way to find the resource is by using the powerful global search of JADX.

+## JNI - Java Native Interface

+Some Android applications will use functions implemented in native shared objects.
+You can identify calls into such functions by the keyword `native`.

+This functionality is called JNI - _Java Native Interface_.
+JADX does not let us decompilee shared objects, instead we need to use other reverse engineering tools such as Binary Ninja or Ghidra.
+Command line utilities such as `strings` can also reveal information on the shared object.

+## Saving JADX Projects & Working with the CLI